syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-In ListView, you need to wire the PreviewMouseMove and Drop events.
+In ListView, wire the PreviewMouseMove and Drop events.

 {% tabs %}
 {% highlight c# %}